Warface publisher My.Games revenue grows 30% to $562 million in 2020

 In 2021, My.Games projects that its revenues will grow at a double-digit rate.
 In the U.S., PC revenue for My.Games grew 53%.
 Mobile titles that also showed growth were Love Sick (with in-app purchase revenue up 85%), War Robots (ad revenue up 86%), and Zero City (in-app purchase revenue up 113%).

 My.Games’ total audience increased by 165 million users to 770 million worldwide.
-About 75% of the revenue came from international markets with the U.S., Germany, and Japan making up the largest proportion.
+About 75% of the revenue came from international markets, with the U.S., Germany, and Japan making up the largest proportion.
 In the fourth quarter, the monthly active user average was 21 million, up 8.8% from a year earlier.

 The company finished 2020 with nine new games in its portfolio, including Warface: Go, Warface: Breakout, Warface on Nintendo Switch, Zero City, World Above, Dino Squad, Storigton Hall, Grand Hotel Mania, and Rush Royale.
 The company expanded its strategy of acquiring new users across the portfolio.